Aphemra/idle-game/README.md

 # Fullstack Game Backlog App

-This contains the front and backend of a game backlog app made with React.js and Express with a Prisma powered database.
+This will contain the front and backend of an idle game made with React.js and Express with a Prisma powered database.

-App uses data from the [RAWG.io API](https://rawg.io/apidocs).

 ## Initial Project Setup

-1. Follow the directions of the `README.md` files within each of the `server` and `client` folders.
+1. When available, follow the directions of the `README.md` files within each of the `server` and `client` folders.